Patronicity Resources Logo

 Mt.
 Clemens, MI; $60,760 Crowdfunded; $50,000 Matched; 165 Patrons

 The Clinton River Watershed Council launched the MacArthur Park: Clinton River Project crowdfunding campaign to create a universally accessible kayak and canoe launch in Mt.
 Clemens, Michigan.
-The project was one of our first universal accessibility projects on Patronicity and was created as part of WaterTowns™, a water-oriented community development initiative, as a way to connect and enhance public access to the Clinton River and Lake St. Clair.
+The project was one of our first universal accessibility projects on Patronicity and was created as part of WaterTowns™, a water-oriented community development initiative, to connect and enhance public access to the Clinton River and Lake St. Clair.

-The project was defined as a key catalyst to support Mt.
+The project was a key catalyst to support Mt.
 Clemens’ city master plan to improve connectivity between the riverfront and the downtown area.
-The project also focused on improving facilities by adding universally accessible restrooms, a universally accessible picnic table with charging station, kayak storage and lockers, enhanced pedestrian connections to the boardwalk, wayfinding and interpretive signage, public art, and improved parking facilities.
+The project also focused on improving facilities by adding universally accessible restrooms, a universally accessible picnic table with a charging station, kayak storage, and lockers, enhanced pedestrian connections to the boardwalk, wayfinding and interpretive signage, public art, and improved parking facilities.
 By reaching their goal, the project received a matching grant from the PSCP crowdgranting program, a partnership with the MEDC.

 Mystic Area Cycling Without Age